9il/atmosphere/README.md

 ```

 # Compilers and optimization
-The [DMD](http://dlang.org/download.html) compiler is easy way to start.
+The [DMD](http://dlang.org/download.html) compiler is an easy way to start.
 To compile your program in release mode use the following build options
 ```shell
 dub build --build=release